paritytech/chaoscope/README.md

 In terms of Substrate, a similar analysis can be done, although in two separate categories:
 - **Runtime Pallets**: the State Transition Function (STF) of each Runtime consists of a set of deterministic input/output logical operations, commonly modularized into pallets.
 The audit process of a pallet consists of a detailed analysis of the correctness and security of most (ideally all) possible logical scenarios that a Runtime can be subjected to when using such a pallet.
 - **Smart Contracts**: also consist of a set of deterministic input/output logic, but instead of having it reside as Runtime extrinsics, such logic is encoded as bytecode under some custom Virtual Machine specification (usually Turing Complete).
 The audit process of a Substrate Smart Contract starts at the VM specification and checks for the correctness and security of most (if not all) possible logical scenarios that the Smart Contract bytecode can be subjected to.
-Note: Substrate Smart Contracts are not covered in the context of this report.
+Note: Substrate Smart Contracts are not yet covered by chaoscope.

 In the Substrate Ecosystem, Audit stakeholders can be listed as follows:
 - **Auditing Firm**: a third party service provider.
 Ideally, they have a solid grasp on the audited technologies and a know-how on offensive security best practices.
 Ex.: CertiK, SRLabs.